Double Vision (Diplopia)

 Can I still drive with double vision?

-Driving with double vision is dangerous and usually not legal.
-You should avoid driving until the diplopia is resolved or adequately corrected with prisms.
+Driving with active double vision is unsafe and may violate licensing rules.
+Avoid driving until the diplopia is resolved, adequately corrected, or your clinician has cleared you to drive.
 Discuss driving restrictions with your doctor.

 Why does my double vision get worse at night?